 - 1 tsp cinnamon (powder type – not the sticks)

 - 1 ¾ cups whole milk (regular milk)

-- Mix together in a bowl the sweet potatoes, butter, and brown sugar.
+- Mix together sweet potatoes, butter, and brown sugar in a bowl.

 - Add ginger, cinnamon, and salt and mix.

-- Combine eggs and milk and add to sweet potato pie mixture and mix well.
+- Combine eggs and milk and add to the sweet potato mixture, mixing well.

-- Pour sweet potato pie mixture into pie shell.
+- Pour sweet potato mixture into the pie shell.

-- Bake for 10 minutes at 450 degrees F and then reduce the temperature to 350 degrees F for 45 minutes.
-This method of high and then low baking helps keep the crust from being mushy or soggy.
+- Bake for 10 minutes at 450 degrees F, then reduce the temperature to 350 degrees F for 45 minutes.
+This method helps prevent a soggy crust.